wp-plugins/autoptimize/readme.txt

 * ticking the "look only in head" option for JS and/or CSS.
 * using the API to force AO not to aggregate inline CSS or JS (see example-code in autoptimize_helper.php_example).
 * excluding JS-variables (or sometimes CSS-selectors) that change on a per page (or per pageload) basis.
 You can read how you can do that [in this blogpost](http://blog.futtta.be/2014/03/19/how-to-keep-autoptimizes-cache-size-under-control-and-improve-visitor-experience/).

+= Why is "look only in head" marked as deprecated = While "look only in head" still works, it will in the next major version be replaced by an option to choose if inline JS/ CSS should be autoptimized.
+So this is just a small heads up, really.

 = What can I do with the API? =